Philcoin (PHL) Self Reported Market Capitalization Achieves $244.61 Million

 Philcoin Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to trade Philcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Philcoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
+Investors seeking to acquire Philcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.